Download

 Laptop Security

-Laptop computer theft is an increasing risk exposure for healthcare organizations and represents more than just a property loss.
-Not only do you lose expensive technology, but you have a significant potential for lost data, including confidential patient information.
-The theft of a $1500 laptop can mean the loss of much more in terms of sensitive information.
+Laptop computer theft continues to be a significant risk exposure for healthcare organizations and represents more than just a property loss.
+Not only do you lose expensive technology, but you face a serious potential for lost data, including confidential patient information.
+The theft of a $1,500 laptop can translate into millions of dollars in liability, fines, and data breach notification costs.

 • Store shipments of new or unassigned laptops and computers in locked closets or rooms with controlled access.
-Make sure you have a complete inventory of all computer equipment from the time of delivery.
-Conduct regularly scheduled and random inventory checks.
+Keep a full inventory from delivery onward, and conduct regular and random inventory checks.

-• Maintain a current list of all laptop users, assigned equipment, serial numbers and software.
-Audit the list annually.
+• Maintain an up-to-date list of all laptops, assigned users, serial numbers, and software.
+Audit this list at least annually.

-• Investigate all incidents of theft or damage.
-Report all thefts to the police.
-Publicize incidents and information as required by law.
+• Investigate all incidents of loss or damage.
+Report laptop thefts to law enforcement and publicize incidents as required by law and regulation.

 Summary